websockets/ws/doc/ws.md

   - `skipUTF8Validation` {Boolean} Specifies whether or not to skip UTF-8 validation for text and close messages.
 Defaults to `false`.
 Set to `true` only if the server is trusted.
+  - `connectImmediately` {Boolean} If set to `false` prevent connecting to the server in constructor.
+Later you should use `connect` method to establish the connection.
+Defaults set to `true`.
   - Any other option allowed in [`http.request()`][] or [`https.request()`][].
     Options given do not have any effect if parsed from the URL given with the `address` parameter.